benquang/project4_pg_sql/README.md

       ```

    2. Order items: each product must belong to the same `seller_id` as the order

-      And randomly selected from product table:
+      and randomly selected from product table:
       ```
         WHERE pr2.seller_id = o.seller_id
         ...